 \subsection{Semantic Communication Architecture}

-As shown at the bottom of Fig.~\ref{fig:Scenario_SemCom}, we propose an end-to-end SemCom architecture tailored for native-AI 6G networks.
-At the transmitter, semantic extraction first distills task‑relevant features from raw multimodal inputs, and these features are then processed by a JSCC module that combines compression and error protection to produce robust latent representations.
+As shown at the bottom of Fig.~\ref{fig:Scenario_SemCom}, we propose an E2E SemCom architecture tailored for native-AI 6G networks.
+At the transmitter, semantic extraction first distills task-relevant features from raw multimodal inputs, and these features are then processed by a JSCC module that combines compression and error protection to produce robust latent representations.
 Both stages draw on a shared KB to supplement incomplete context information.
-The resulting latent vectors are subsequently mapped to physical‑layer resources (e.g., transmit power, bandwidth, and multiple‑access channels) according to their semantic importance, enabling resilient transmission under dynamic channel conditions.
-At the receiver, the process is reversed through resource demapping, knowledge-assisted JSCC decoding, and semantic reconstruction to recover the original task-intent information for downstream applications.
-By integrating semantic awareness, adaptive coding and modulation, and KB‑guided reconstruction, this architecture achieves low-overhead, low-latency, and highly-reliable communication, providing a scalable and practical framework for the deployment of SemCom in future 6G networks.
+The resulting latent vectors are subsequently mapped to physical-layer resources (e.g., transmit power and wireless channels) according to their semantic importance, enabling resilient transmission under dynamic channel conditions.
+At the receiver, the process is reversed through resource demapping, knowledge-assisted JSCC decoding, and semantic reconstruction to recover the original task-relevant information for downstream applications.
+By integrating semantic awareness, adaptive coding and modulation, and KB-guided reconstruction, this architecture achieves low-overhead, low-latency, and highly-reliable communication, providing a scalable and practical framework for the deployment of SemCom in future 6G networks.